-- 2 medium onions, finely diced
+- 2 medium onions finely diced

-- 1 cup water
+- 1 cup water plus more as needed

-- 2 large cloves garlic, minced
+- 2 large cloves garlic minced

-- 3/4 teaspoon dried dill (or 2 1/4 teaspoons minced fresh dill)
+- ¾ teaspoon dried dill or 2 ¼ teaspoons minced fresh dill

-- 1/2 teaspoon crushed red pepper flakes (more or less to taste)
+- ½ teaspoon crushed red pepper flakes more or less to taste

-- 1/8 teaspoon salt
+- ⅛ teaspoon salt

-- 1/4 teaspoon black pepper
+- ¼ teaspoon black pepper

 - 1 tablespoon fresh lemon juice

-- 3 oz crumbled feta
+- 3 ounces crumbled feta

 - 2 tablespoons pine nuts

-- Preheat oven to 375F.
-Roll the pastry out on a lightly floured surface to about a 12- by 14-inch rectangle.
-Make 6 cuts across the pastry the long way at equal intervals, then make 4 cuts across the pastry the short way at equal intervals (you end up with 24 pieces of dough).
+- Roll the pastry out on a lightly floured surface to about a 12- by 14-inch rectangle.
+Make 6 cuts across the pastry at equal intervals the long way, then make 4 cuts across the pastry the short way (you end up with 24 pieces of dough).

 - Whisk the eggs and egg yolk together, then measure out 1 tablespoon to reserve for the eggwash.

-- Turn the heat down to medium, and then stir in the garlic, dill, crushed red pepper flakes, salt, and pepper, and cook (uncovered) until very tender, about 10 minutes, stirring occasionally.
-Stir in the lemon juice and turn off the heat.
-Cool slightly, then stir in the eggs (except the reserved egg for eggwash) along with the feta and pine nuts.
+- Stir in the garlic, dill, crushed red pepper flakes, salt, and pepper, and cook (uncovered) until very tender, about 10 minutes, stirring occasionally.
+Stir in lemon juice and turn off heat.